 This has significant consequence for understanding how and why the Holocaust happened: explanations that rest on the actions of a powerful individual and the fanatics that surrounded him fail to recognise the extent to which the genocide had origins deep within broader European social, cultural and political traditions.

-‘Being human?’ is specifically designed to address common myths and misconceptions about not only perpetrators and collaborators, but also bystanders and rescuers.
+‘Being Human?
+Choices, behaviours and the Holocaust’ is specifically designed to address common myths and misconceptions about not only perpetrators and collaborators, but also bystanders and rescuers.
 It helps teachers to uncover students’ preconceptions about who these people were, tending to reveal a range of stereotypes and misconceptions, such as ‘mad and evil’ perpetrators or myths such as ordinary people were brainwashed, or didn’t know what was happening.

 By using the resources provided by the UCL Centre for Holocaust Education teachers can invite students to test these ideas against a range of engaging and thought-provoking case studies and discover that the past is far more complex, nuanced, and troubling than they had imagined.
 In so doing, they come to understand that responsibility for the Holocaust extended far wider than simply ‘Hitler and the Nazis’.
 They are then left with searching questions about what it is to be a citizen in the modern world.